 The cost of the SCCB periods a service has already approved should not exceed 18% of total fee reductions in the acquitted statement (1.1.S.120) for the statement period before last.
 A service cannot access SCCB at the same time as CCB.

-Act reference: FAAct section 52 Limit on eligibility for CCB relating to hours, section 53 Weekly limit of hours, section 54 Circumstances when a limit of 50 hours applies, section 55 Circumstances when a limit of more than 50 hours applies, section 76 to 85 Fee reductions or CCB rate certified by an approved child care service
+Act reference: FAAct section 52 Limit on eligibility for CCB relating to hours, section 53 Weekly limit of hours, section 54 Circumstances when a limit of 50 hours applies, section 55 Circumstances when a limit of more than 50 hours applies, section 76 to section 85 Fee reductions or CCB rate certified by an approved child care service

 Policy reference: FA Guide 22.214.171.124 Eligibility Requirements for More than 50 Hours CCB